danwilliams/rustmark/README.md

 Everything required for deployment will be contained in the single binary file produced.
 It is recommended to run [`upx`][UPX] on the executable before deployment, to reduce the file size.

+You can optionally supplement the compiled system with additional files from the local filesystem, as described in the [Local loading options](#local-loading-options) section above.

 The resulting binary file can then be copied to the deployment environment, and run directly.
 This will often be in a Docker or Kubernetes container, but that